Species & Spaces

 Our approach to research emphasises cross-project collaborations and transdisciplinary thinking.
 But what does this mean, in practical terms, for the work that we do and for our participants?

 In July 2018 several members of the Animal Research Nexus team were invited to an exciting workshop at the University of Nottingham.

 The way we think about the welfare needs of animals is always conditioned by our prior experiences and preconceptions.
 This is especially true of fish.

-We are delighted to announce that Ally Palmer joined the Animal Research Nexus team based at Oxford University from July 2018.
-Ally will be working on the practices of ethics and oversight when research is carried out in POLES - or places other than licenced establishments.
+We are delighted to announce that Ally Palmer joined the Animal Research Nexus team based at Oxford University in July 2018.
+Ally is an anthropologist who recently completed her PhD on conflicts around orangutan rehabilitation.